hmyuuu/kirin/docs/index.md

 1. The `name` field specifies the name of the statement in the IR text format (e.g printing).
 2. The `traits` field specifies the statement's traits, in this case, it is a [pure function](101.md/#what-is-purity) because each brand name uniquely identifies a food object.
-We also add a trait of `FromPythonCall()` to allow lowering from python ast.
+We also add a trait of `FromPythonCall()` to allow lowering from a Python call in the Python AST.
 3. The `type` field specifies the argument of the statement.
 It is an Attribute of string value.
 See [`PyAttr`][kirin.ir.PyAttr] for further details.
 4. The `result` field specifies the result of the statement.
 Usually a statement only has one result value.
 The type of the result must be [`ir.ResultValue`](def.md#ssa-values) with a field specifier